-Ethics Bowl is a Kirby club whose members debate contemporary ethics issues.
-They attend adjudicated events where they compete against other high school teams from Northern California.
-We have sent a team to nationals twice in the three years this club has been running.
+Kirby Ethics Bowl members debate contemporary ethics issues and attend adjudicated events where they compete against other high school teams from Northern California.
+We have sent a team to nationals twice in the last three years.

 Last year, Kirby School sent 7 students under the guidance of Josh Tropp to the Northern California Regional Qualifier–a cognitively exhausting day-long collegial competition of wits before a panel of judges including UCSC faculty, local businesspersons, and public officials–to flex their intellectual chops in a field of 24 teams, each eager to win a chance to attend Nationals this spring.

 The questions they faced were complex.
 Would you argue that people who suffer from Bodily Integrity Identity Disorder harm themselves when they modify their bodies to give themselves disabilities?
 Is gentrification positive or negative?

 When discussed, these topics might–if not properly prepared for–give rise to criticism or even disparagement.
 However, Ethics Bowl rewards students for engaging in respectful, supportive, and rigorous discussion–encouraging the values propounded by democracy.

 “Wrapped around this work is a model for the competitions that rewards students for the depth of their thought, their ability to think carefully and analytically about complex issues, and the respect they show to the diverse perspectives of their peers,” the National Ethics Bowl website states.